nathansizemore/resume/README.md

-Emacs for the macros, C because it's simple enough to keep in your head but scary enough to make you think you ever could, Rust because it gives you C with npm but no need to RTFM, and finally 80-col widths because it's 2019 but not everyone has a wide-screen display and people read code on a phone screen.
+Emacs for the macros, C because it's simple enough to keep in your head but scary enough to make you think you ever could, Rust because it gives you C with npm but no need to RTFM, and finally 80-col widths because it's 2019 but not everyone has a wide-screen display and people read code on phones.

 ### Things I've Done